Join us for Avoiding Common College Application Pitfalls on 7/9 at 8 pm EST. Space is limited, register today!

 While you won’t take the SAT or ACT until junior year, sophomore year is the perfect time to start building the foundation for standardized test success.

-As you move into sophomore year, keep your plans nearby and revisit them frequently.
+As you move into the 10th grade, keep your plans nearby and revisit them frequently.
 This will help you meet your goals and prepare you for the next step in the college process.
 After making it through this past year, you are more than prepared for the challenges to come!

 Ready to take your college preparation to the next level?
 Contact our admissions consulting team to create a personalized plan for your sophomore year success and beyond.